its-me-ojas/hackowasp-ems/README.md

 # README.md
 ---
 - [x] implement time feature ( the time they checked in )
-- [ ] if a memeber checks in then the team has already checked in
+- [ ] if a member checks in then the team has already checked in
 	- idea is kinda dicey (to be decided )
 	- [x] implement checkedInCount in HackTeam
 - [ ] table allotment